Mindfulness and Money in Retirement

 Do something well (concentration), and keep at it (diversification).

 Doing something well requires longevity and enjoyment.
-You can sacrafise your life for your career for a while but eventually you get something out of it.
+You can sacrifice your life for your career for a while, but eventually, you get something out of it.
 You have to live your life.

 And once you are rich, you’ve got to stay rich, too.